iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 ```
 1.89 ms!
 What sorcery is this?
 That's a whopping 60x speedup compared to the standard SSM implementation!

-A closer look at the profiling results shows in total 25% of the time is spent on matrix multiplication and addition.
+A closer look at the profiling results shows that in total, 25% of the time is spent on matrix multiplication and addition.
 Interestingly, around 30% of the time is spent on the `torch.flip` operation for preparing the input matrix \\(\mathbf{V}\\).
-The speedup does comes with a cost of more memory usage, requiring more than 2 Mb for filtering.
+The speedup comes with a cost of increased memory usage, requiring more than 2 MB for filtering.
-Honestly, not a significant cost for modern Hardwares.
+Not a significant cost for modern Hardwares.

-Notice that for convenience I ran the above benchmarks using CPU, which has very limited parallelism compared to GPU.
+For convenience, I ran the above benchmarks using the CPU, which has very limited parallelism compared to the GPU.
-Thus, the huge speedup we see tells us that function call overhead is the major bottleneck for running recursions.
+Thus, the significant speedup we observe indicates that function call overhead is the major bottleneck for running recursions.

 ## More comparison

-Since \\(T\\) is an important parameter for the unrolled SSM, I did some more benchmarks to see how it affects the speed.
+Since \\(T\\) is an essential parameter for the unrolled SSM, I did some benchmarks to see how it affects the speed.

 ### Varying sequence length

 In this benchmark, I fixed the batch size to 8 and the order to 2, and varied the sequence length from 4096 to 262144.
-The results suggest that the best unroll factor increase as the sequence length increases, and it's very likely to be \\(\\sqrt{N}\\).
+The results suggest that the best unroll factor increases as the sequence length increases, and it's very likely to be \\(\\sqrt{N}\\).
-Also, the longer the sequence length, the more speedup we get from the unrolled SSM.
+Additionally, the longer the sequence length, the greater the speedup we achieve from the unrolled SSM.

 ![](/images/unroll-ssm/benchmark_seq_len.png)

 ### Varying filter order

-To see how the filter order affects the speed, I fixed the batch size to 8 and the sequence length to 16384, and varied the filter order from 2 to 16.
+To examine the impact of filter order on speed, I set the batch size to 8 and the sequence length to 16384, and then varied the filter order from 2 to 16.
-It looks like my hypothesis that the best factor is \\(\\sqrt{M}\\) still holds, but the peak gradually shifts to the left as the order increases.
+It appears that my hypothesis that the best factor is \\(\\sqrt{M}\\) still holds, but the peak gradually shifts to the left as the order increases.
 Moreover, the speedup is less significant for higher orders, which is expected as the \\(\mathbf{V}\\) matrix becomes larger.

 ![](/images/unroll-ssm/benchmark_order.png)